 Should health, safety, and travel conditions continue to pose significant challenges, the SUSI will pivot to a virtual format.
 The virtual program will consist of a minimum of 36 hours of required programming and will be a combination of synchronous and asynchronous learning.
 To the extent possible, the virtual programming will include lectures, small group discussions, videos, readings, panels, site visits, assignments, and individual and group activities.
 Participants are required to fully participate in the entire virtual program from their home location outside the United States.

-Priority will be given to candidates who have firm plans to enhance, update or develop courses and/or educational materials with a U.S. studies focus or component, who have no or limited prior experience in the United States, and who have a special interest and experience in the field of secondary education as demonstrated through past scholarship, accomplishments, and professional duties.
+Priority will be given to candidates who have firm plans to enhance, update, or develop courses and/or educational materials with U.S. studies focus or component; who have no prior or limited experience in the United States; and who have special interest in the program subject areas as demonstrated through past scholarship, accomplishments, and professional duties.
 In addition, ECA/A/E/USS makes every effort to have both a geographic and gender balance in the makeup of the Institutes.

 Candidates should be mid-career, typically between the ages of 30-50, highly motivated, experienced secondary school teachers and administrators.